Foreign relations of the Arab League: Turkey

 Turkey and Turkic peoples have historical connections to the Arab world dating back to the medieval period, through the Mamluks, the Ottomans, and other Turco-Persian empires.
 Turkey has expressed desires for an observer status in the League of Arab States, but has been refused for several political reasons.
 One of the reasons for refusals came from Iraq and Baathist Syria due to the Turkish Water Projects on the Tigris and Euphrates rivers, especially the Atatürk Dam.
 Also the Hatay Province's choice of self-annexation to Turkey in 1939 was never recognized by Syria, which continues to show the Hatay Province of Turkey as part of Syria's territory in its maps.
 After the fall of the Assad regime, Turkey has restored ties with Syria and maintains very close relations.
 A primary concern for Turkey stems from the possibility of an independent Kurdish state arising from a destabilized Syria.
 Turkey is currently fighting a war against Kurdish insurgents on its own soil, in which an estimated 37,000 people have lost their lives.

 After the end of the Qatar diplomatic crisis, Turkey has improved relations with Egypt, Saudi Arabia, the United Arab Emirates, and Tunisia.

 Uzbekistan

 Arab League relations with Uzbekistan have been almost nonexistent until 2007.
-Then the Arab League Secretary General Amr Moussa and the Uzbek president Islam Karimov have met to carry on discussions held previously in Cairo, for more Arab cooperation with Central Asia and more Central Asian support for Arab causes, such as Iraq, Sudan and Palestine.
+Then the Arab League Secretary General Amr Moussa and the Uzbek president Islam Karimov have met to continue discussions held previously in Cairo, for more Arab cooperation with Central Asia and more Central Asian support for Arab causes, such as Iraq, Sudan and Palestine.

 Venezuela

-Venezuela has a large Arab population from Syria, Lebanon and Palestine, has supported the Palestinian Cause, and is one of two Latin American countries to cut off ties with Israel (the other being Bolivia).
+Venezuela has a large Arab population from Syria, Lebanon and Palestine, has supported the Palestinian cause, and is one of two Latin American countries to cut off ties with Israel (the other being Bolivia).
 It was granted observer status in the Arab League in 2006.